adrsub22/transit-opportunity-analysis/README.md

 transit-opportunity-analysis/
 ├── README.md                  ← you are here
 ├── pipeline.py                ← the full pipeline
+├── harmonize_bg.py            ← 2010↔2020 BG and tract harmonization
 ├── requirements.txt
 ├── .gitignore
 └── docs/
-    ├── methodology.md         ← why these choices were made; what the limitations are └── data-dictionary.md     ← every field, defined
+    ├── methodology.md         ← why these choices were made; what the limitations are ├── harmonization.md       ← the 2010→2020 boundary-change problem and how it's fixed
+    └── data-dictionary.md     ← every field, defined
 ```